Dining

 ~10 min walk

 The largest natural history museum in the Southeast.
-Free admission, live animals, and exhibits spanning billions of years of Earth history.
+Free admission, live animals, and exhibits spanning billions of years.

 NC Museum of History